Every Subway Sandwich—Ranked for Nutrition!

 And the #1 Best Subway Sub Is… Carved Turkey

 Speaking of lean meats, turkey is a great go-to.
 The poultry provides high-quality protein, is rich in selenium—a mineral that acts as an antioxidant, supports immunity, and helps maintain thyroid function—and bursting with energy-boosting vitamin B6.
-It’s as much of a no-brainer as starting your day with one of these 50 Best Overnight Oats Recipes.
+It’s as much of a no-brainer as starting your day with overnight oats.